July 1, 2013

 We will give three very interesting talks.

-- Evgeny Burnaev, Head of Intelligent Data Analysis group, will speak about prediction of static and dynamic loads for a given helicopter based on flight tests data ("Surrogate models for helicopter loads problems")
+- Evgeny Burnaev, Head of Intelligent Data Analysis group, will speak about the prediction of static and dynamic loads for a given helicopter based on flight tests data ("Surrogate models for helicopter loads problems")

-- Stephane Alestra, Heads of Applications engineering group, will give a talk about application of state of the art multiobjective optimization method to the design of family of aircraft at the conceptual design phase (“Novel approach to multi-objective aircraft family optimization”);
+- Stephane Alestra, Heads of Applications engineering group, will give a talk about the application of state of the art multiobjective optimization method to the design of a family of aircraft at the conceptual design phase (“Novel approach to multi-objective aircraft family optimization”);

 - Dmitry Yarotsky, Scientific Advisor, will speak about surrogate modeling in the context of ASTRIUM Functional Digital Mock Up project ("Surrogate models for space trajectory problems").